RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Introduction

 where $\gamma, \mu\in\mathbb{R}$ are the tuning parameters that should be suitably chosen.

 \cite{meier2009} proposed a related family of estimators, based on the penalization with the empirical $L^2$-norm.
-Their penalty function is the sum of the sparsity penalty term, $\Vert f\Vert_{n,1}$, and a smoothness penalty term.

-\cite{huet:hal-01434895} considered the same approximation functional spaces as \cite{DURRANDE201357}, and obtained a \textit{doubly penalized estimator} of a meta-model which approximates the Hoeffding decomposition of $m$.
-Their estimator is the solution of least-squares minimization penalized by the penalty function defined in Equation \eref{doubpen} adapted to the multivariate setting,
+Their penalty function is the sum of the sparsity penalty term, $\Vert f\Vert_{n,1}$, and a smoothness penalty term. \cite{huet:hal-01434895} considered the same approximation functional spaces as \cite{DURRANDE201357}, and obtained a \textit{doubly penalized estimator} of a meta-model which approximates the Hoeffding decomposition of $m$.
+Their estimator is the solution of the least-squares minimization penalized by the penalty function defined in Equation \eref{doubpen} adapted to the multivariate setting,